 If this problem appears when you are charging your device, we recommend unplugging the device from the charger.
 If the iPhone is still stuck on downloading messages from iCloud even after unplugging it, try the next solution.

 To download messages from iCloud, you will need to communicate with the Apple Servers.
-If the Apple system is down, when Apple is carrying out maintenance on the servers, your device will not be able to communicate the Apple servers which can cause this problem and others.
-Therefore, you may want to check if the Apple System is "Available" for iCloud backup.
+When Apple is carrying out maintenance on the servers, Apple System may be down and your device will not be able to communicate the Apple Servers which can cause this problem.
+Therefore, you can check if the Apple System is "Available" for iCloud backup.
 If it is not, all you have to do is to try again in a few hours.

 The other simple troubleshooting solution you may want to try is a force restart.
 This is a good solution since it can easily refresh the device and eliminate any settings that could be causing the downloading message from iCloud issue.
 To force restart the device, use the following procedures:

-For the iPhone 6 and earlier models: Hold down the Home and Power buttons the same time until you see the Apple Logo on the screen.
+For iPhone 6 series and earlier models: Hold down the Home and Power buttons the same time until you see the Apple Logo on the screen.

-For the iPhone 8 series and iPhone X/11/12: press and then quickly release the Volume Up button and then do the same with the Volume Down button.
+For iPhone 8 series and later models: Press and then quickly release the Volume Up button and then do the same with the Volume Down button.
 Now press and hold the power button until the Apple Logo shows up.

 To work correctly, iCloud needs a good internet connection, if you suspect that your connection is the problem, you may want to reset the network settings.